Counties with more Confederate monuments also had more lynchings, study finds

 “Where inequalities and injustices exist, monuments often perpetuate them,” the authors of that report said.

 Confederate flags and monuments have been largely ignored or defended by a majority of Americans for decades.
-Public opinion has shifted somewhat following several major events, including the 2015 racist murders at the Mother Emanuel church in Charleston, S.C., the 2017 White supremacist demonstration in Charlottesville, and the 2020 protests following the murder of George Floyd.
+Public opinion has shifted somewhat following several major events, including the 2015 racist murders at Emanuel African Methodist Episcopal Church in Charleston, S.C., the 2017 white supremacist demonstration in Charlottesville, and the 2020 protests following the murder of George Floyd.
 But in 2021, a majority of Americans — though a smaller one — thought Confederate memorials should stay, according to several polls.
 Polling expert Ariel Edwards-Levy pointed out in HuffPost that responses depend largely on how the poll questions are worded.

-The U.Va. report builds on previous studies, the authors said, that have shown the parallel rise in racist lynchings and Confederate memorials broadly rose in parallel across the country during the Jim Crow era, and found that speakers at the dedications of these memorials used white supremacist language half of the time.
+The U-Va. report builds on previous studies, the authors said, that have found that racist lynchings and Confederate memorials broadly rose in parallel across the country during the Jim Crow era, and that speakers at the dedications of these memorials used white supremacist language half of the time.

 In 2018, the exact site of James’s lynching outside Charlottesville was identified, and soil from the spot was gathered for the national memorial to lynching victims in Montgomery, Ala.